 Scaling HR Management with Smart Solutions

-kiwiHR provides many compliance resources and solutions for leave of absence.
+kiwiHR provides many compliance resources and absence management solutions.
 With our platform, you'll have a clear overview of employee absences within a central hub.

-Our tool empowers line managers through review attendance solutions.
+Our HR software empowers line managers through review attendance solutions.
 From time tracking to return-to-work interviews, kiwiHR offers many methods for managing absences.

 We're always expanding our tool to make the lives of HR easier, too.

-We'd love to show how kiwiHR is the perfect, smart solution for scaling HR management.
-Schedule a free, online demo to explore our tool.
+We'd love to show how kiwiHR is the perfect, smart HR online solution for scaling HR management.
+Schedule an online demo to explore our tool.
 Or, start a 14-day trial and see how our tool can save you up to 700 hours of work each year.

 Simplifying HR processes is easier said than done.
 Know how we get it done by starting your kiwiHR free trial!